 \subsection{Symplectic geometry and exploded manifolds}

-There is a rich parallel story in the symplectic category due to Li--Ruan, Ionel--Parker, Ionel, Farajzadeh Tehrani--McLean--Zinger, and Farajzadeh Tehrani developing Gromov--Witten theories in various relative and logarithmic geometries~\cite{I15,IP03, IP04,LR01,Teh17,TMZ}.
+There is a rich parallel story in the symplectic category due to Li--Ruan, Ionel--Parker, Ionel, Farajzadeh Tehrani--McLean--Zinger, and Farajzadeh Tehrani developing Gromov--Witten theories in relative and logarithmic geometries~\cite{I15,IP03, IP04,LR01,Teh17,TMZ}.
 The symplectic side was motivated by considerations in Donaldson--Floer theory and predates the algebro-geometric versions.

-In a series of papers, Parker has developed a separate approach to Gromov--Witten theory relative to normal crossings divisors, using exploded manifolds~\cite{Par11,Par12a}.
+In a series of papers, Parker has developed an approach to Gromov--Witten theory relative to normal crossings divisors, using exploded manifolds~\cite{Par11,Par12a}.
 He proves a gluing formula for Gromov--Witten invariants similar to the one we establish here~\cite{Par17a}.
-It appears that one can obtain Parker's category from logarithmic schemes by base changing to $\spec(\RR_{\geq 0}\to \CC)$ and then passing to the inverse limit as discussed above.
-Informally, we work with the inverse system here, rather than the inverse limit, as this appears more tractable within algebraic geometry at the moment.
-Our theory appears to be completely consistent with exploded Gromov--Witten theory, and there are several parallels.
-The approach follow here is analogous to Parker's \textit{tropical completions}, while punctured Gromov--Witten theory seems analogous to \textit{cut curves}, see~\cite[Section~13]{Par12b}.
-The necessity of passing to subcategories of the space of maps, which in exploded language involves working with families of exploded curves whose tropical part is not universal, is likely well known to Parker in his framework~\cite[Section~7]{Par12b}.
+It appears that one can compare Parker's category to logarithmic schemes by base changing to $\spec(\RR_{\geq 0}\to \CC)$, and then passing to the inverse limit as above.
+We work with the inverse system here, rather than the inverse limit.
+Our theory appears is formally consistent with exploded Gromov--Witten theory, with several parallels.
+The approach here is analogous to Parker's \textit{tropical completions}, while punctured Gromov--Witten theory is analogous to \textit{cut curves}, see~\cite[Section~13]{Par12b}.
 We hope that this paper will lead to a wider understanding of exploded manifolds.